Delayed Cord Clamping: Benefits, Timing & What Parents Should Ask

 When Delay Isn’t Possible

-Even when delay isn’t possible, clinicians still weigh the benefits against the immediate risks.
-In these moments, clamping supports rapid intervention, preserves options, and honors the reality that your baby’s and your own condition guide care.
+Even when delay is not possible, clinicians still weigh the benefits against the immediate risks.
+Your condition and your baby’s condition guide the safest next step.

 Questions to Ask About Cord Clamping